 1 min read

-CCITT is a lossless compression format used to compress 2 color images (usually black and white).
+CCITT compression refers to a lossless compression format used to compress 2 color images (usually black and white).
 It is used for TIFF compression.

 What does CCITT stand for?